VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_8 Call_stack_analysis/Chapter_8 LAB_Playbook.md

 7. Compare the callstack between the native dropper and the indirect syscall dropper.
 Could the native dropper also be used to bypass EDRs?

-## Default Application: Call Stack
+## Default Application vs Win32 Dropper
-As a first step, we want to run notepad.exe and have a look at what a normal or legitimate call stack should look like on Windows.
+As a first step, we want to compare the call stack of a standard application like notepad.exe with the call stack of the Win32 dropper.
+So we need to run an instance of notepad.exe and the win32 dropper and take a look at the call stack, more specifically we want to take a look at the stack frames from the main function.